 This prospectus relates to shares of our Common Stock that may be offered and sold from time to time by Tumim.
 All of the Common Stock offered by Tumim pursuant to this prospectus will be sold by Tumim for its own account.
 We will not receive any of the proceeds from these sales.
 We may receive up to \$125.0 million aggregate gross proceeds under the Purchase Agreement from any sales we make to Tumim pursuant to the Purchase Agreement.
-We estimate that the net proceeds to us from the sale of our Common Stock to Tumim pursuant to the Purchase Agreement will be up to \$124,865,379.14 over an approximately 36-month period commencing on the Commencement Date, provided that the conditions precedent to the Commencement have occurred, and assuming that we sell the full amount of our Common Stock that we have the right, but not the obligation, to sell to Tumim under the Purchase Agreement, and after estimated fees and expenses.
+We estimate that the net proceeds to us from the sale of our Common Stock to Tumim pursuant to the Purchase Agreement will be up to \$124,865,379.14 over an approximately 36-month period commencing on the Common Stock that we have the right, but not the obligation, to sell to Tumim under the Purchase Agreement, and after estimated fees and expenses.
 See "Plan of Distribution" elsewhere in this prospectus for more information.